-Chesapeake Energy Corporation is an independent oil and gas company engaged in the development, exploration, acquisition and production of onshore natural gas and oil reserves in the United States and Canada.
+Chesapeake Energy Corporation is an independent energy company focused on the exploration, development, acquisition and production of onshore natural gas reserves, principally in the Mid-Continent region of the United States.
 We began operations in 1989 and completed our initial public offering in 1993.
 Our common stock trades on the New York Stock Exchange under the symbol CHK.
-Our principal offices are located at 6100 North Western Avenue, Oklahoma City, Oklahoma 73118 (telephone 405/848-8000 and website address of www.chkenergy.com).
+Our principal offices are located at 6100 North Western Avenue, Oklahoma City, Oklahoma 73118 (telephone 405/848-8000 and website address of www.chkenergv.com).

-At year-end 1999, we owned interests in approximately 4,700 producing oil and gas wells concentrated in three primary operating areas:
+At year-end 1999, we owned interests in approximately 4,700 producing oil and gas wells.
+Our primary operating area is the Mid-Continent region, which includes Oklahoma, western Arkansas, southwestern Kansas and the Texas Panhandle.
+Our other operating areas are:

-- o the Mid-Continent region of Oklahoma, western Arkansas, southwestern Kansas and the Texas Panhandle; - o the Gulf Coast region consisting primarily of the Austin Chalk Trend in Texas and Louisiana and the Tuscaloosa Trend in Louisiana; and - o the Helmet area of northeastern British Columbia.
+- o the Gulf Coast region consisting primarily of the Austin Chalk Trend in Texas and Louisiana and the Tuscaloosa Trend in Louisiana; - o the Helmet area of northeastern British Columbia; and - o the Permian Basin region of West Texas and southeastern New